vishalnagda1/kvs-scripts/README.md

 # Kendriya Vidyalay TC Data

-These scripts are used to get the admission numbers for which the online TC is yet to be issue or ommited to issue.
+This script searches all the admission numbers for which the TC data is yet to be upload on the KVS website and stores it in a file for further use.

 There are two scripts: